CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

         - iCommands is more powerful/flexible, good for large transfers but requires some command line knowledge
     - Data limit of 100 GB (can request increase up to 10 TB)
     - Data storage is integrated into the Discovery Environment (where analyses are run).
+    - Share your data with collaborators
+    - Use your data in analyses directly from the data store

 `Discovery Environment <https://de.cyverse.org/de/>`_